 Having dessert?
 This sweet end of the sparkling spectrum is great with fresh fruit.
 Avoid it during the entrée portion of your meal.

 Royale Liquors is a full liquor department offering a wide selection of wine, beer, liquor, and champagne.
-You can visit Royale Liquors at the following locations: Cermak, 118th, 43rd, Calumet City, Oakbrook Terrace, Madison & Western, Bridgeview, and Oak Park.
+You can visit Royale Liquors at the following locations: Cermak, 118th, 43rd, Calumet City, Oakbrook Terrace, Madison & Western, Bridgeview, Oak Park, Willowbrook, and Wheaton.

 You will find a stocked beer selection of old favorites as well as new craft beers from around the country.
 Our wine selection fits every budget from something simple on a Friday night to a bottle fit for a special occasion.
 We also carry the spirits and mixers you will need to create your favorite cocktail.
 If you are looking to try something new, watch our Facebook page for announcements about tastings at your local store.